Spirits in a Material World

 The Torah sometimes says something of fundamental importance in what seems like a minor and incidental comment.
-There is a fine example of this near the beginning of today’s parsha.
+There is a fine example of this near the beginning of this parsha.

-Last week, we read of how Moses was sent by God to lead the Israelites to freedom, and how his initial efforts met with failure.
+In the previous parsha, we read of how Moses was sent by God to lead the Israelites to freedom, and how his initial efforts met with failure.
 Not only did Pharaoh not agree to let the people go; he made the working conditions of the Israelites even worse.
-They had to make the same number of bricks as before but now they had to gather their own straw.
-The people complained to Pharaoh, then they complained to Moses, then Moses complained to God.
-“Why have you brought trouble to this people?
-Why did you send me?”
+They had to make the same number of bricks as before, but now they had to gather their own straw.
+The people complained to Pharaoh, then they complained to Moses, and then Moses complained to God.

-At the beginning of this week’s parsha God tells Moses that he will indeed bring the Israelites to freedom, and tells him to announce this to the people.
+At the beginning of Va’era, God tells Moses that He will indeed bring the Israelites to freedom, and tells him to announce this to the people.
 Then we read this:

-So Moses told this to the Israelites but they did not listen to him, because their spirit was broken and because the labour was harsh.Ex.
-6:9
+So Moses told this to the Israelites but they did not listen to him, because their spirit was broken and because the labour was harsh.Exodus 6:9

 But there is something more subtle going on beneath the surface.
-When Moses first met God at the burning bush, God told him to lead, and Moses kept refusing on the grounds that the people would not listen to him.
+When Moses first met God at the Burning Bush, God told him to lead, and Moses kept refusing on the grounds that the people would not listen to him.
 He was not a man of words.
 He was slow of speech and tongue.
-He was a man of “uncircumcised lips”.
+He was a man of “uncircumcised lips” (Ex.
+6:30).
 He lacked eloquence.
 He could not sway crowds.
 He was not an inspirational leader.

 Maimonides emphasises this in The Guide for the Perplexed.
-The Torah, he says, has two aims: the well-being of the soul and well-being of the body.
-The well-being of the soul is something inward and spiritual, but the well-being of the body requires a strong society and economy, where there is the rule of law, division of labour and the promotion of trade.
-We have bodily well-being when all our physical needs are supplied, but none of us can do this on our own.
+The Torah, he says, has two aims: the well-being of the soul and the well-being of the body.
+The well-being of the soul is something inward and spiritual, but the well-being of the body requires a strong society and economy, where there is the rule of law, division of labour, and the promotion of trade.
+We have bodily well-being when all our physical needs are supplied, but none of us can do this alone.
 We specialise and exchange.
 That is why we need a good, strong, just society.

 Spiritual achievement, says Maimonides, is higher than material achievement, but we need to ensure the latter first, because “a person suffering from great hunger, thirst, heat or cold, cannot grasp an idea even if it is communicated by others, much less can he arrive at it by his own reasoning.”
 In other words, if we lack basic physical needs, there is no way we can reach spiritual heights.
 When people’s spirits are broken by harsh labour they cannot listen to a Moses.
 If you want to improve people’s spiritual situation, first improve their physical conditions.